fivdi/pigpio/README.md

  * Read or write up to 32 GPIOs as one operation with banked GPIO
  * Trigger pulse generation
  * Pull up/down resistor configuration
+ * Waveforms to generate GPIO level changes (time accurate to a few µs)

 *) On a Raspberry Pi 3 Model B V1.2 running at 1.2 GHz ([Performance](#performance))